istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 percentage in one of two ways:

 {{ warning }}
-Previously, we recommended that during the mesh setup the user should change the `values.pilot.traceSampling` or to change the `PILOT_TRACE_SAMPLE` environment variable in the pilot or istiod deployment.
+Previously, the recommended method was to change the `values.pilot.traceSampling` setting during the mesh setup or to change the `PILOT_TRACE_SAMPLE` environment variable in the pilot or istiod deployment.
 While this method to alter sampling continues to work, the following method is strongly recommended instead.